NeCTAR-RC/tutorials/_cli-101/03-installing-updating.md

 In the section above you learnt about admin-privileges and `sudo`.
 You are now ready to update the software installed on your machine.

-Ubuntu and debian machines come with the `apt` (**a**dvanced **p**ackage **t**ool) package manager software.
+Ubuntu and Debian machines come with the `apt` (**a**dvanced **p**ackage **t**ool) package manager software.
 The command you used above check whether any of the packages you have installed need updating.
-The command to apply any of those updates is separate and very similar.
+The command to apply any of those updates is separate.
 You will see them side by side often, so here they are side-by-side.
 Note that the upgrade command as shown is interactive: you need to answer the question/s it asks.
-(Output truncated below).
 ```
 $ sudo apt update
 ...